MEI SEVA (b. 1996, Elbasan, Albania) is a documentary photographer & visual artist based in New York City.

 She has an academic background in political science with a focus on political movements, revolutions, and global inequality.
 This knowledge serves as a lens through which she sees the world and is a vital component of her artistic practice.

 Seva graduated from Hampshire College with a B.A. in Peace and Conflict Studies and Art.
-She was a 2024 Lucie Foundation Finalist in Photojournalism/Documentary - Emerging Photographers.
+She was a 2024 Lucie Foundation Finalist in Photojournalism/Documentary - Emerging Photographers and selected for the 2025 NYFA Immigrant Artist Mentoring Program.
 Her work has been exhibited at First Street Gallery (NYC), Gallery 114 (Portland, Oregon), the Sawmill River Arts Gallery (Massachusetts), Boomer Gallery (London), Janice Charach Gallery (Michigan), and published in Flora Fiction, Hand Magazine, The Raw Society Stories, and the Hampshire Daily Gazette.
 In 2022, Seva was an Amherst Arts Council grantee and created an outdoor public art installation sharing refugee stories through photography.
 She is the Studio Manager for international photography community The Raw Society, and Deputy Editor of the annual Raw Society Magazine.